Families grieve as they receive remains of victims killed in Air India crash

 “She got married on 17 January this year and was awaiting visa clearance to travel to London and live with her husband,” Mr Rajpurohit told The Independent.
 Her father had gone to see her off at the airport.
 “He waited till she boarded and had not even crossed Mehsana when we learnt of the crash.”

-The final confirmation came on Sunday morning when a government-appointed nodal officer informed the family that the DNA results had matched.

-Around 10am, they assembled outside the mortuary, holding on to each other for comfort as they waited for the formalities to conclude.
+They assembled outside the mortuary around 10am, holding on to each other for comfort as they waited for the formalities to conclude.
 A few hours later, Khushboo’s coffin was carefully loaded into an ambulance to be taken to her hometown of Jodhpur, in Rajasthan, accompanied by a police escort and an Air India vehicle.

 “It will be handed over to the family with full honour,” Mr Rajpurohit said.

-Outside the hospital, a line of ambulances stood ready.
+Outside the hospital, a line of ambulances stood ready to accept bodies.
 Mahindra Singh, an ambulance driver from Kheda, a city in Gujarat, said he had been stationed there since Saturday morning.
 “We’ve been told to carry two bodies.
 Once the call comes, we leave.
 We’re not allowed to contact the families – only the nodal officers inform them.”

 From Kutch, Bharat Godia had arrived with a fleet of five ambulances.
 “We were ordered by the district administration to collect the bodies.
 Government officials will accompany them,” he said.